opendocsg/slw-judgments-backfill/2010_SGHC_284/report.md

 are concurrent and duplicate proceedings.
 I have no reservations about the correctness of that finding.

 29     The authorities show that if duplicate proceedings are conducted concurrently in two different courts or two different jurisdictions by a plaintiff, that plaintiff bears the burden of justifying the continuance of the concurrent proceedings.
-See _Australian Commercial Research and Development Ltd v ANZ McCaughan Merchant Bank Ltd_ [1989] 3 All ER 65 at 70 and _Yusen Air & Sea Service (S) Pte Ltd v KLM Royal Dutch Airlines_ [1999] 2 SLR(R) 955 (“ _Yusen_ ”) at [27].
+See _Australian Commercial Research and Development Ltd v ANZ McCaughan Merchant Bank Ltd_ [1989] 3 All ER 65 at 70 and _Yusen Air & Sea Service (S) Pte Ltd v KLM Royal Dutch Airlines_ <span class="citation">[1999] 2 SLR(R) 955</span> (“ _Yusen_ ”) at [27].
 In this case, the AR has found that Beckkett was not able to justify the continuance of both the Singapore and the Indonesian proceedings.
 That finding stands and I have no quarrel with it.

-30     In _Multi-Code Electronics Industries (M) Bhd and another v Toh Chun Toh Gordon and others_ [2009] 1 SLR(R) 1000, Chan Seng Onn J endorsed the legal principles contained in para 933 of _Halsbury’s Laws of England_ vol 37 (Butterworths LexisNexis, 4th Ed Reissue, 2001) as to the options available to the court when there are concurrent and vexatious proceedings in two different jurisdictions.
+30     In _Multi-Code Electronics Industries (M) Bhd and another v Toh Chun Toh Gordon and others_ <span class="citation">[2009] 1 SLR(R) 1000</span>, Chan Seng Onn J endorsed the legal principles contained in para 933 of _Halsbury’s Laws of England_ vol 37 (Butterworths LexisNexis, 4th Ed Reissue, 2001) as to the options available to the court when there are concurrent and vexatious proceedings in two different jurisdictions.
 These are:

  (a) to require the plaintiff to elect which set of proceedings he wishes to continue; or